xfendi/xfendi/README.md

 - **Discord Bot Development:** **Discord.js**

 ### Fun Fact:
-I love playing **Minecraft** and coding cool mods or plugins in my free time.
+I love playing **Minecraft** and coding cool mods or plugins or making own server in my free time.

 I'm always looking for new challenges and learning opportunities in both coding and gaming!

 Got any questions or want to collaborate?
 Feel free to reach out or check out my repos below!